Between Markov and restriction. Two more monads on categories for relations: Lax monoidal functors and commutative monads

 \end{definition}

-\begin{remark} It is well-known that on a symmetric monoidal category, symmetric monoidal monads are equivalent to commutative monads, see \cite[Th.~2.3]{Kock72} and \cite[Th.~3.2]{Kock70}.
-Definition \ref{dfn: symmetric monoidal monad} corresponds to the notion of monad internal to the 2-category of symmetric monoidal categories, lax functors and monoidal natural transformations.
-The commutativity of diagrams (\ref{diagram: symmetric monoidal monad 1}) and (\ref{diagram: symmetric monoidal monad 2}) is equivalent to requiring that $\mu$ and $\eta$ are monoidal natural transformations. \end{remark}
+\begin{remark} In a symmetric monoidal category, symmetric monoidal monads are equivalent to commutative monads, see \cite[Theorem~2.3]{Kock72} and \cite[Theorem~3.2]{Kock70}.
+Definition \ref{dfn: symmetric monoidal monad} corresponds to that of monad internal to the 2-category of symmetric monoidal categories, lax functors and monoidal natural transformations.
+The commutativity of the diagrams say that $\mu$ and $\eta$ are monoidal natural transformations. \end{remark}

 \begin{definition} A symmetric monoidal monad $T : \mathcal{C} \to \mathcal{C}$ is affine/relevant/cartesian monoidal if the underlying functor is so. \end{definition}